manywho/ui-html5/README.md

 ## Setup
 1. Install [nodejs](http://nodejs.org/)
 2. Install gulp cli `npm install gulp -g`
-3. cd into the runtime folder and run `npm install`
+3. cd into the root folder and run `npm install`

 If you are running on Windows you will also need to install the following (to build socket.io):